Middleware Architecture

 Vendor neutrality at the board

-The CTA exam does not require you to recommend MuleSoft.
-You should recommend the middleware that best fits the scenario requirements.
-However, since MuleSoft is Salesforce-owned, you should know API-led connectivity deeply and be able to explain when a non-MuleSoft solution might be more appropriate (e.g., when the customer already has Boomi deployed and the scenario does not require API-led reusability).
+The CTA exam does not require recommending MuleSoft.
+Recommend the middleware that best fits the scenario.
+Since MuleSoft is Salesforce-owned, know API-led connectivity deeply, but also be able to explain when a non-MuleSoft solution fits better (e.g., the customer already runs Boomi and the scenario does not require API-led reusability).

 iPaaS Architecture Comparison